sstar04/STARAlgorithm/README.md

 Linux instruction for running demo
 ===========
-1. Copy TestAlgortihm anywhere you like
+1. Copy TestAlgortihm anywhere you like and enter the folder cd TestAlgorithm

-     cd TestAlgorithm

 2. Use the makefile_lib to compile the CUDA code